 Supportive care for laryngeal cancer

-Supportive care helps people meet the physical, practical, emotional and spiritual challenges of laryngeal cancer.
-It is an important part of cancer care.
-There are many programs and services available to help meet the needs and improve the quality of life of people living with cancer and their loved ones, especially after treatment has ended.
+Supportive care helps with the physical, practical, emotional and spiritual challenges of cancer.
+This important part of cancer care focuses on improving the quality of life of people with cancer and their loved ones, especially after treatment has ended.

 Living with a tracheostomy (trach)

 It takes time and patience to learn the new skills needed to care for the trach.
 Specially trained healthcare professionals, called enterostomal therapists, teach people how to care for the trach after surgery.
 They also offer support and advice after the person leaves the hospital.
-Laryngeal cancer support groups and associations are available to provide support and information.

 Find out more about living with a tracheostomy.